cosma/simple-state-machine/README.md

 SimpleStateMachine -  A very simple State Machine  [![Build Status](https://drone.io/bitbucket.org/cosma/simple-state-machine/status.png)](https://drone.io/bitbucket.org/cosma/simple-state-machine/latest)
 =================================================

-- A Simple State Machine without persistent states.
+- A Simple State Machine without persistence and timeouts.
-- A Data Structure object will just go immediately from one State to another different State without timeouts.
 - States can be defined to modify the Data Structure object.
 - The State Machine graph can be visualised in a UML diagram generated in different formats.